Chu-c-git/Sinkhole_cause_analysis/README.md

 - **Model training** | Using XGBoost and LightGBM to find out important features.
 - **Visualization** | Using Tableau, QGIS and also matplotlib to demonstrate important findings.

+# License
+This project is licensed under the Apache 2.0 License.
+For more details, please refer to the LICENSE file.

 ## Quick Start
 1. install python 3.X and anaconda
 2. create environment using anaconda and [Yaml file](https://github.com/Chu-c-git/Data-Science-Project_01_Roadcrisis_prevention_analysis/blob/main/practice_02_environment.yml).